DanielYuenSH1996/DanielYuenSH1996/README.md

 Hi 👋 My name is Daniel Yuen
 ============================

-Data Professional with over 15 years of data project experience
+Data Professional with Over 15 Years of Data Project Experience
 ---------------------------------------------------------------

 My name is Daniel Yuen, and I live in London.
-I earned a Master in Business Administration and a Bachelor's Degree in Computer Science.
+I earned a Master's Degree in Business Administration and a Bachelor's Degree in Computer Science.
 I'm a Data Professional currently exploring new opportunities where I can contribute my experiences and know-how to deliver impactful data solutions.
 I engaged in the 12-week intensive Justit Data Bootcamp to boost my technical skills - Advanced Excel, SQL, Powerbi, Tableau, Python, and Azure included.
 I have an impeccable 15 years+ background in managing end-to-end data projects, from strategy, stakeholder alignment and user requirements gathering to execution and delivery.
 I'm especially passionate about turning data into visualisation to support informed decision-making.
 In my spare time, I play badminton, watch movies and practice classical guitar to keep myself physically and mentally healthy.
 I am looking for a role in the data field - data analyst, data steward, project manager, where I can drive both technical progress and business value.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [daniel.yuen.sh+github@gmail.com](mailto:daniel.yuen.sh+github@gmail.com)